mltframework/mlt_web/plugins/FilterShape.md

 title: Reverse
 description:
 Use the complement of the mix level.
+This also inverts the output alpha, which is probably not what you want.
+See also invert_mask.
 type: boolean
 readonly: no
 required: no